laciferin2024/debt-collector.ai/README.md

 - Use the `--test-bot` flag to run automated tests.
 - Logs are available in the console for troubleshooting.

+## What's Next

+- **Fix Twilio Outbound Call Issue**: Investigate and resolve the issue preventing outbound calls to UAE numbers using your Twilio number.
+Check for any region-specific restrictions or required configurations in Twilio's documentation.

+- **Migrate to DeepSeek API**: Transition from OpenAI's free tier to the DeepSeek API for Challenge 2.
+This will help overcome the limitations of OpenAI's free tier.
+Update your codebase to integrate DeepSeek API calls where necessary.

+- **Command-Line Options**: The application can be run with the following command-line options:
+  - `--test-bot`: Runs the automated LLM testing and self-correction loop.
+  - `--script <script>`: Specifies the initial bot script for testing.
+Defaults to a predefined script if not provided.

 ## Contribution Guidelines

 Feel free to fork the repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.